 2 cups minus one tablespoon reduced fat (2%) milk

 1. In a large bowl, whisk together the flour, sugar, salt and baking powder.

 2. In a medium bowl, beat the egg.
 Add the milk, butter and vanilla, and mix well.

 3. Make a well in the center of the dry ingredients.
 Slowly pour the liquid mixture into the well, gently mixing as you pour, using a fork.
 DO NOT OVER MIX.
 Batter should be thick and lumpy.

 4. Heat two 12-inch skillets over medium heat for about 4 minutes.
 Add a little oil to each skillet and brush to coat.
 Pour 1/4 cup batter onto three spots on each skillet.
 Cook until large bubbles begin to appear, about 2 minutes.
 Flip and cook the other side until golden brown, about 1 more minute.

-5. Keep prepared pancakes on a wire rack while you’re making the second batch.
+5. Keep the prepared pancakes on a wire rack while you’re making the second batch.
 This helps them stay fluffy and non-soggy.
-Some recipes suggest placing them in a 200-degrees oven while you make the second batch, but personally I find this dries them a bit, just enough that they’re not perfect anymore .
+Some recipes suggest placing them in a 200-degrees oven while you make the second batch, but personally I find this dries them a bit, just enough that they’re not perfect anymore ;).

 Serve with warm maple syrup and berries.
-These pancakes taste so good that you don’t really need to serve them with butter.
+These fluffy pancakes taste so good that you don’t really need to serve them with butter.